dart-lang/site-www/src/guides/language/coming-from/js-to-dart.md

 ### Streams

-Another tool in Dart’s async toolbox is `Stream`s.
+Another tool in Dart's async toolbox is `Stream`s.
 While JavaScript has its own concept of streams, Dart's are more akin to `Observable`s, as found in the commonly used `rxjs` library.